In a disrupted world, there has never been a more critical time to understand security.

 Scholarships and fees

-National Security College HDR Travel Grant
+ANU National Security College scholarships

 ANU offers a wide range of scholarships to students to assist with the cost of their studies.

-Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship and can be categorised by the type of student you are.
+Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship, and can be categorised by the type of student you are.
 Specific scholarship application process information is included in the relevant scholarship listing.